Fluorescein isothiocyanate (FITC)

 Is FITC the same as fluorescein?

-Although FITC (Ex/Em= 491/516 nm) and fluorescein (Ex/Em= 498/517 nm) exhibit similar spectral profiles, they are not equivalent.
+Although FITC (Ex/Em= 491/516 nm) and fluorescein (Ex/Em= 498/517 nm) exhibit similar spectral profiles, they are however not equivalent.
 FITC is a fluorescein derivative consisting of a fluorescein core and an amine-reactive isothiocyanate moiety.
 The isothiocyanate group reacts with primary amines forming covalent thiourea bonds that attach fluorescein to the biomolecule.
 Moreover, FITC is typically supplied as a mix of isomers consisting of fluorescein 5-isothiocyanate (5-FITC) and fluorescein 6-isothiocyanate (6-FITC).
 (10)

 How does FITC bind to proteins?